nextcloud/desktop/doc/installing.rst

 .. image:: images/client8.png

-When you are in your local ownCloud folder you can right-click any file or folder, and then left-click Share to create a share link.
+When you are in your local ownCloud folder you can right-click any file or folder, and then left-click "Share with ownCloud" to create a share link.
 Note that Windows may also have a Share With option.
 This is not the ownCloud Share option.
 The ownCloud share dialog looks like the following example: